EdgeFirstAI/documentation/docs/studio/user/billing.md

 <figcaption>The location of the "Usage & Billing" button</figcaption>
 </figure>

-This page may take some time to render.
-Once rendered, this page will describe the current usages of EdgeFirst Studio features and the billing details as shown below.
+This page may take some time to load.
+Once the page loads, it will describe the current usages of EdgeFirst Studio features and the billing details as shown below.
 The next sections will break down the components of this page in more detail.

 <figure markdown="span">
 ![Usage & Billing Page](../assets/user/usage-billing-page.jpg){ align=center }